 If you want to reduce transfer tax costs while benefiting both charitable and non-charitable beneficiaries, consider a charitable lead trust (CLT).
-Testamentary CLTs are irrevocable trusts that come into existence through your will and distribute income to a designated charity for a term of years or for the life of an individual.
+Testamentary CLTs are irrevocable trusts that come into existence through your will and distribute income to a designated charity for a term of years or for the life of one or more individuals.
 At the conclusion of the term, the principal is distributed to the non-charitable beneficiaries.